-Heel Blood Screening
+Heel Prick Screening

 • Biotinidase Deficiency: Biotinidase deficiency is a genetic disorder.
-If not diagnosed early, biotinidase deficiency can lead to complications such as hair loss, hearing loss, and neurological disorders.
+If not diagnosed early, biotinidase deficiency can lead to various complications such as hair loss, hearing loss, and neurological disorders.

 Newborn Hearing Test